thisago/restSpa/readme.md

 - [x] Add last ip in `User`
 - [ ] Add tests
 - [ ] Support `id` for querying (`User`s)
+- [ ] Add an error when no fields to edit was provided at `/api/admin/editUser` route

 ---